-Before you send your bicycle for a build, please inspect your boxes carefully to make sure all parts are present and undamaged.
+When your boxes arrive, please inspect everything carefully to make sure all parts are present and undamaged.

 Factory-assembled bikes are often poorly put together and rarely fit right out the box.
-Investing in a frame-up build and fit by a local professional results in a more comfortable, better performing, and longer lasting bicycle.
-That’s why we ship the OB1 to you 20% assembled and pass on the savings.
-And here’s the thing: compared to factory assembly, once all build and fit costs are factored in, you still end up spending less for a bicycle built right for you.
+Investing in a frame-up build and fit by a single professional results in a more comfortable, better performing, and longer lasting bicycle.

-If you need help finding a professional bicycle mechanic to assemble your bike, drop us a line at firstname.lastname@example.org.
+If you need help finding a professional bicycle mechanic to assemble your bike, check out our growing list of partners around the country, or drop us a line at firstname.lastname@example.org.
 We’d be happy to help.

 Frequently Asked Questions